Frankie Lemmon School

-Frankie Lemmon School & Developmental Center is a NAEYC accredited, 5-star child development center that welcomes children ages 2 to 6 of all abilities.
-Our school offers inclusive classrooms and experiences providing every child a sense of belonging and an opportunity to reach their full potential.
+Frankie Lemmon School is a NAEYC accredited, 5-star child development center that welcomes children ages 2-6 with and without disabilities.
+Our school provides some inclusive classrooms and experiences offering all children a sense of belonging, friendships, and an opportunity to reach their full potential.

 The school’s namesake, Frankie Lemmon, youngest son of Frank and Georgia Lemmon, was born with Down syndrome in the 1960’s.
 When Frankie became of age to begin kindergarten, there was no school in the area that would accept children with special education needs.
 To fill this void, Frankie’s father, minister of the Hudson Memorial Presbyterian Church, and the congregation united with the community to create Hudson Memorial Kindergarten.
 The school, which began with three children in 1965, was re-named the Frankie Lemmon Memorial Preschool a few years later.